-Originally from New Zealand, Dr Geoffery Z. Kohe joined the University of Kent in February 2018.
-His research strengths cover socio-cultural, historical and political aspects of sport, the Olympic movement and legacies, national identity and public memory, the production and governance of sport museums/heritage, and sport and spatial politics.
-Recent projects have included examinations of sport organisational politics and sports workers' welfare, critique of sport organisations education programmes, analyses of sport heritage governance, and proposing new methodological possibilities for sport and oral history.
-He is a member of the School of Sport and Exercise Sciences, 'Sport, Legacies and Communities' Research Group, Editorial Board Member and Reviews Editor for Sport in Society, International (External) Collaborator for the Centre of Olympic Studies (Universitat Autonoma de Barcelona, Spain) and member of the International Sociology of Sport Association and International Olympic Academy Participants Association.
+Dr Geoffery Z. Kohe joined the University of Kent in February 2018.
+He holds an undergraduate and doctoral degree from the University of Otago (New Zealand), and has previously researched and taught in New Zealand, Australia, Czech Republic, Taiwan and the United Kingdom.
+His research strengths cover socio-cultural, historical and political aspects of sport, the Olympic movement and sport legacies, national identity and public memory, and sport museums/heritage practices.
+Recent projects include examinations of sports workers' welfare, Olympic education programmes, sport heritage governance, and sport mega-event politics.
+His publications have recently featured in Educational Review, International Review for the Sociology of Sport, Sport, Education & Society, Managing Sport & Leisure, and Leisure Studies.
+He is an Editorial Board Member and Reviews Editor for Sport in Society, international collaborator with the National Taiwan University of Sport Olympic Museum & Study Centre, the Centre of Olympic Studies (Universitat Autonoma de Barcelona, Spain) and member of the International Sociology of Sport Association and International Olympic Academy Participants Association.

+Dr Kohe has given keynote lectures in Taiwan and the Czech Republic, and also featured regularly in local, regional and national BBC and KMTV broadcasts on the London 2012 Olympic Games and related sport/physical activity participation legacies.
 Dr Kohe has also served as an advisor for sport museums in Italy, Taiwan and the United Kingdom, and is currently the Director of the country's inaugural National Basketball Heritage Centre (UK).
 As an officially recognised repository and affiliate of the United Kingdom's Sport Heritage Network, the centre serves as a research hub and has recently attracted further support from the Arts & Humanities Research Council.

-Dr Kohe currently supervises PhD students in the areas of the Olympic movement and sport policy, sport heritage and history, leisure and social media, sport management and organisational politics, and physical activity/sport and Dementia (in collaboration with the University of Worcester's Association for Dementia Studies).
-Prospective postgraduate students are encouraged to get in contact to discuss supervision possibilities.
+Dr Kohe has supervised and examined PhD students in the areas of the Olympic movement and sport policy, sport heritage and history, leisure and social media, sport management and organisational politics, and physical activity/sport.
+His current postgraduate supervisions include the following: